-Restatement of the comparative periods as at and for the years ended December 31, 2023 and as at January 1, 2023
+Restatement of the comparative periods as at and for the three months ended March 31, 2024.

-The Company has restated the comparative periods for errors identified related to an understatement of merchant fees, player bonus expenses and director fees.
+The Company has restated the comparative periods due to an understatement of merchant fees, and player bonus expenses.
 These fees and expenses were not included in the previously published financial statements.

 - With respect to merchant fees, the Company's payment processor deducted merchant fees from the remittances made to the Company, and the deductions were not accounted for by the Company.
-These additional fees were identified as part of the vear-end reconciliation of the amount due from the payment processor, and the 2023 and 2022 consolidated financial statements have been restated accordingly.
-The service provider fees (cost of revenue) were understated in the financial statements for the years ended December 31, 2023 and 2022 by \$1,075,668 and \$456,437 respectively.
-The impact as at December 31, 2023 was a reduction of Amounts due from payment processor \$1,075,668 and the impact as at January 1, 2023 (December 31, 2022) was a reduction of Amounts receivable of \$456.437. - The Company identified that certain player bonuses granted by the Company to players were not previously included in the bonus expense recorded by the Company, which is recorded as a reduction in determining Gaming Revenue; consequently, revenues were overstated in the financial statements for the years ended December 31, 2023 and 2022 by \$568,796 and 198,071 respectively.
-The impact as at December 31, 2023 was a reduction of Amounts due from payment processor \$399,503 a reduction of Amounts receivable of \$169,293.
-The impact as at January 1, 2023 (December 31, 2022) was a reduction of Amounts receivable of \$198.071 - As a result of the adjustments above, amount due from payment processors was overstated by \$1,475,171 as at December 31, 2023 and amounts receivable was overstated by \$823.801 as at December 31, 2023 and \$654.508 as at January 1, 2023. - The Company identified that certain director fees were not accrued for and therefore, director fee expense and accounts payable and accrued liabilities were understated by \$270,000 in the financial statements as at and for the year ended December 31, 2023.
+These additional fees were identified as part of the December 31, 2024 year -end reconciliation of the amount due from the payment processor, and the three months ended March 31, 2024 unaudited condensed consolidated interim financial statements have been restated accordingly.
+The service provider fees (cost of revenue) were understated in the financial statements for the three months ended March 31, 2024 by \$332,755.
+The impact as at March 31, 2024 was a reduction of amounts due from payment processor \$332,755 and an increased expenses for the same period. - The Company identified that certain player bonuses granted by the Company to players were not previously included in the bonus expense recorded by the Company, which is recorded as a reduction in determining Gaming Revenue; consequently, revenues were overstated in the condensed consolidated interim financial statements for the three months ended March 31, 2024 by \$9,583 and a reduction of amounts due from a payment processor of \$9,583.